thecredibleway/thecredibleway-com/docs/faq/questions/born-without-choice-yet-doomed-for-not-choosing-god.md

 :::

 In fact, even atheistic or evolutionary worldviews can't escape this reality - once you're alive, you have choices to make.
-Whether you think your brain is just neurons firing due to natural selection, or that you're a soul given life by God, either way, you're still faced with decisions and more importantly consequences.
+Whether you think your brain is just neurons firing due to natural selection or that you're a soul given life by God, either way, you're still faced with decisions and more importantly consequences.

 **So, it's not about how you got here.
 It's about what you do with what you've been given.**

 ## The Foundation you can choose to build on

-Jesus tells a powerful parable in [Matthew 7:24–27](https://www.biblegateway.com/passage/?search=Matthew%207%3A24-27&version=NKJV).
+Jesus tells a powerful parable in [Matthew 7:24-27](https://www.biblegateway.com/passage/?search=Matthew%207%3A24-27&version=NKJV).
 He says that everyone who hears His words and puts them into practice is like a wise man who built his house on the rock.
 When the storm came, the house stood strong.
 But the one who hears His words and doesn't put them into practice is like a foolish man who built his house on sand.
-The storm came, and the house fell, with a great crash.
+The storm came and the house fell, with a great crash.

 What's Jesus saying?